imknott/JavaScriptProjectFiles/README.md

 # JavaScriptProjectFiles
  This folder contains projects that demonstrate the skills I have developed through self teaching.
+This projects I completed through codeacademy.

 ----------------------------------------------------------------------------